What it means

 - Split the model by cohort and source

-A senior fractional CMO uses CAC payback to decide where to push, where to pause, and where the story does not match the economics.
+A fractional CMO uses CAC payback to decide where to push, where to pause, and where the story does not match the economics.

 Common misconceptions